 DIAG-SR-REQ-015068/A-Cancelling Speaker Walk-Around because vehicle in motion (TcSE ROIN-129526-1)

-During the speaker walk-around test (or any test that requires audio) if the vehicle is shifted out of park, or shifted out of Neutral, or in Neutral but the speed is greater than 5kph then the speaker walk-around session (or other diagnostic audio session) shall be ended by the Bezel Diagnostic Client.
+During the speaker walk-around test (or any test that requires audio) if the vehicle speed becomes greater than 5kph then the speaker walk-around session (or other diagnostic audio session) shall be ended by the Bezel Diagnostic Client.

 The Bezel Diagnostic Client ends the test by changing the "Diagnostic_Operation.Rq" signal so that it does not equal "Speaker Walk-Around".
 See requirement DIAG-GREQ-129533-1-Bezel Diagnostic Default Session for entering the Bezel Diagnostic Default Session.